Hitakashi/hitaBot-WS/README.md

 htbxChat.Connect();
 ```

 You can then use methods inside 'ChatMessages' and pass context of HitboxChat to send messages.
-You can also use HitboxChat.Send(String); to send the correct raw JSON messages.
+You can also use HitboxChat.Send(String); and pass the correct JSON messages to send to the server.

 Why do we connect after the events?
 Because if you connect before you won't recieve the event for connection.

-In my opinion, I suggest a 'bot' class to handle creating and storing 'client' objects that start the above process, which contains properties on the channel you're joining.
+In my opinion, I suggest a 'bot' class to handle creating and storing 'client' objects which then start the above process, which contains properties on the channel you're joining.

 ### Valid Events